1994 Baku Metro bombings

-The 1994 Baku Metro bombings was a series of terrorist incidents in Baku, Azerbaijan.
-The first attack was perpetrated at the "20 January" metro station, while the second one took place between the "28 May" and "Ganjlik" stations.
+The 1994 Baku Metro bombings was a series of terrorist incidents that targeted the Baku Metro in Baku, Azerbaijan.
+The first attack was perpetrated at the 20 Yanvar metro station, while the second one took place between the 28 May and Ganjlik stations.
 As a result of the first attack, 14 people were killed and 49 wounded.
 The second attack resulted in 13 people killed and 42 injured.

-The responsibility was assumed by Sadval, a Lezghin separatist movement, now defunct.
 Eleven indirect perpetrators of the first attack were charged: two have been sentenced to life imprisonment and nine others to 15 years.
 The lone perpetrator of the second attack was also sentenced to life imprisonment.

 The bombings

-The first attack, a suicide bombing, occurred on 19 March at the "20 January" metro station at 13:00 local time.
+The first attack, a suicide bombing, occurred on 19 March at the 20 Yanvar metro station at 13:00 local time.
 The time bomb planted under a seat in the head railroad car detonated when it stopped at the station, killing the immediate perpetrator Oktay Gurbanov.
 The lead railroad car was destroyed and the station's roof partially collapsed.
 Among the victims was Azeri jazzman Rafig Babayev, whose workplace was near the station.
 The work of Baku Metro was temporarily suspended afterwards.

 The second attack was perpetrated on 3 July.
-The bomb (a remote controlled gelatine explosive, according to Azeri intelligence authorities) detonated at 8:30 a.m. local time when the train, having departed from the "28 May" station, was 500 m away from the "Ganjlik" railway platform.
+The bomb (a remote controlled gelatine explosive, according to Azeri intelligence authorities) detonated at 8:30 a.m. local time when the train, having departed from the 28 May station, was 500 m away from the Ganjlik railway platform.
 The majority of persons injured in that attack has been promptly released after medical assistance.